ayushmittal62/ayushmittal62/README.md

 ###

-<p align="left">My name is Ayush Mittal and I'm a Python Developer, from Panipat, INDIA</p>
+<p align="left">My name is Ayush Mittal and I'm a Full Stack and Machine Learning Engineer, from Panipat, INDIA</p>

 ###